mgrybel/Udacity-Full-Stack-Web-Developer/ToDo-List-App/README.md

 * Display the schema of the 'todos' table `\d todos`
 * Display the schema of the 'todolists' table `\d todolists`

-You can insert a few rows in both the tables.
 Insert first in the `todolists` relation.

 ## C. Steps to Run the App: